How to Safely Watch CNN while Visiting China

 What is the Process of How a VPN Works?

 VPNs are used by most businesses in China that have partners or clients located outside of the country’s borders.
-VPNs allow computers in China to access the banned parts of the Internet by connecting their users to a remote server located outside of China.
+VPNs allow computers in China to safely access the Internet by connecting their users to a remote server located outside of China.
 This practice is generally known as using a proxy server, but VPNs take it one step further by creating an encrypted “tunnel” between your Internet-capable device and the remote server.

-Any information sent through this tunnel is hidden from any third parties, such as your Chinese Internet Service Provider (ISP) or any government watchdogs trying to access your connection.
-Once your connected to a remote server, you can begin making request of sites you want to view, such as CNN.
+Any information sent through this tunnel is hidden from any third parties, such as your Chinese Internet Service Provider (ISP).
+Once your connected to a remote server, you can begin making request of sites you want to view.
 Your requests are encrypted, sent to the remote server, and decrypted there.
 The remote server then sends your requests to the Internet under a new IP address from the country it’s located in.

 The data packets sent from the website travel first to the remote server, where they are encrypted and sent to your location.
 The better quality VPNs carry extra security features to enhance your privacy, such as kill switches that will sever your Internet connection should the VPN fail.